 By using an automated system designed with these regulations in mind, you can save your company the hassle of ensuring that all of its data sets are up to code.
 You can also quickly determine what data is subject to which legislation and provide prompt responses to consumers who ask for data reports or request their data to be blocked from sale to third parties.

 The costs of running afoul of these laws are many, and preventing them should be one of your top priorities going forward.

 Not only does an automated system allow you to find all your data in one convenient place, regardless of where it’s stored, it also solves the problem of dealing with backups and local copies taken from the cloud.
 These are common causes of ROT data.
 The Aparavi Platform will scour through all of your organization’s dispersed data, identifying outdated versions of files so you know what to keep and what to throw away.

 Redundant backups that rarely get used hog up significant resources.
 With intelligent tagging and reporting, you’ll be able to keep more of your server space free or decide which data to move to cheaper storage tiers.
 Your IT department will likewise have more time available to worry about more important tasks.

 Once your data is neatly organized in one central location, you can connect your own applications using Aparavi’s open API.
 This allows your team to build its own tools or use existing ones with our platform.
 You can seamlessly transition to a cloud-based platform without having to completely reinvent your data analysis tools.

 Ultimately, the goal of any investment should be to get a good return.
-Investing in data governance not only cuts costs, but it also enables more earnings.
+Investing in a data platform to simplify data governance for an organization not only cuts costs, but it also enables more earnings.